romayneeastmond/mongodb-react-nextjs-mui-demo/README.markdown

 All terms used are copyright to their original authors.

-## Live Demo
+## Live Azure Demo

-Live demo hosted on Vercel [MongoDB, React Next.js, and Material UI Demo](http://mongodb-react-nextjs-mui-demo.vercel.app/) and [Swagger Endpoint Api Documentation](http://mongodb-react-nextjs-mui-demo.vercel.app/swagger)
+Live demo hosted in Microsoft Azure [MongoDB, React Next.js, and Material UI Demo](https://dev-mongodb-react-nextjs-mui-demo.azurewebsites.net/) and [Swagger Endpoint Api Documentation](https://dev-mongodb-react-nextjs-mui-demo.azurewebsites.net/swagger).

+Azure F1 instances are :snowflake: ice cold.
+That first load will need some :sun_with_face: warming up.